-OSA is a fairly common condition and is caused by the walls of the throat relaxing and contracting during sleep, which results in interruptions to normal breathing.
-This can lead to disturbed sleep patterns, a negative impact on quality of life due to regular sleep interruptions and may also cause the development of other conditions.
+Obstructive Sleep Apnea or OSA is a fairly common condition and is caused by the walls of the throat relaxing and contracting during sleep, which results in interruptions to normal breathing.
+This can lead to disturbed sleep patterns, a negative impact on quality of life due to regular sleep interruptions.
+OSA may also cause the development of other conditions.

 SYMPTOMS OF OSA

 If you develop OSA it’s likely that people around you will notice you snore fairly loudly and struggle to breathe.
 It may also be quite noticeable that you stop breathing for a short space of time during the night.
 You may wake up quite often throughout the night and could find yourself struggling to breathe – or even choking.
-The shortage of oxygen experienced during episodes triggers your brain to pull you into a lighter sleep or to wake up.
-These continued sleep interruptions experienced with this condition are likely to make you feel extremely tired during the day, even if you’re unaware that you suffer from OSA.
+The shortage of oxygen during episodes triggers your brain to pull you into a lighter sleep or to wake up.
+These continued sleep interruptions are likely to make you feel extremely tired during the day.
+Many patients are unaware that they suffer from OSA.

 Characteristic breathing interruptions caused by the condition include:

 - Apnea – which is where the muscles and tissues in the throat relax enough to cause a total blockage of the air passage for at least 10 seconds.

 - Hypoapnea – this is a partial blockage of the air passage resulting in airflow reductions of more than 50% for at least 10 seconds.

 CAUSES OF OSA